 Henry Hopwood is widely regarded as the first settler and 'father' of Echuca.

-He arrived on NSW bank of the Murray about 1849 and was employed at a boiling down works where, without official approval, he put in a punt and built a rough inn.
+He arrived on the NSW bank of the Murray about 1849 and was employed at a boiling down works where, without official approval, he put in a punt and built a rough timber slab inn.

-In 1853 Hopwood crossed to the Victorian bank of the Murray and gained a licence to occupy one square mile of land on the isthumus between the Murray and Campaspe Rivers.
+In 1853 Hopwood crossed to the Victorian bank of the Murray and gained a license to occupy one square mile of land on the isthmus between the Murray and Campaspe Rivers.
 The site was well selected and later became the heart of Echuca.

 In 1854 Hopwood put a 'punt of superior construction' – and later a pontoon bridge – across the Murray below his Bridge Hotel, correctly anticipating an increased movement of livestock.